zach-morris/plugin.program.retrobiostool/README.md

 This is a simple tool to copy BIOS files to the appropriate spot for Kodi game.libretro addons

+To install:
+Download the latest addon zip [here](https://github.com/zach-morris/plugin.program.retrobiostool/releases), and install it in Kodi.

 To use:
 1) In the tool settings, point to the local folder containing your BIOS files
 2) Choose match by filename or match by md5